Weekend getaway in the Eastern Townships

 Auberge St Georges is a Bed & Breakfast that only has 9 rooms & has an outdoor jacuzzi.
 Located in the heart of the old Bromont, the inn is right in the middle of the action.

-I highly recommend to have a car to visit the region, the townships are not as close to one another and there are no taxis in every town.
+I highly recommend to rent a car to visit the region, the townships are not as close to one another and there are no taxis in every town.